 Concrete Placement and Finishing

 This course covers estimating concrete quantities, site preparation, job built concrete forms, concrete admixtures, placement and consolidation of concrete, finishing and curing the placed concrete and concrete repair.
 The course is a great introduction to working with a concrete crew as safety considerations and hands-on practice is covered for each of these topics.

 Concrete Reinforcing (Rod Tying)

-The 40-hour Concrete Reinforcing course provides the necessary skills, through hands-on application, for workers on the highway to tie steel rebars to specifications.
+The Concrete Reinforcing course provides the necessary skills, through hands-on application, for workers on the highway to tie steel rebars to specifications.
 Six different ties are demonstrated on four separate work stations.
 OSHA revised Fall Protection Standard (1926.501) is discussed and hook off procedures using the full body harness and positioning devices are demonstrated and used for tying steel on vertical ascents.

 Confined Space Entry in The Construction Industry